davidmoten/rxjava-slf4j/README.md

 2014-06-11 09:35:54.705 [main] DEBUG com.github.davidmoten.rx.slf4j.LoggingTest - onUnsubscribe
 ```

-Note that logger for the class is automatically specified and that subscribe, unsubscribe and completed events are all logged (by default at different log levels).
+Note that the logger for the class is automatically set and that subscribe, unsubscribe and completed events are all logged (by default at different log levels).

 Available builder methods
 ---------------------------